INTO-CPS-Association/DTaaS/deploy/services/gitlab/README.md

 Each time you start the container, it may take a few minutes.
 You can monitor the progress with `watch docker ps` and check if the gitlab container is `healthy`.

-**NOTE**: The GitLab instance operates with the `dtaas-frontend` network, which requires the DTaaS server to be running before you start it.
-You may refer to _deploy/docker/README.md_ file for the same.

 ## Post-Install Configuration